kasliwalr/robotics/Projects/IndoorMapper/Blog.md

 To accomplish this task we choose the following design
 - an abstract base class that defines the IMU interface
 - each imu class implements the abstract class interface by inherting from the base class.
-- there is a imu factory that that return a specific imu class based on the *model_type* string passed to its *createIMU()* method
+- there is a imu factory that that return a specific imu class based on the *model_type* string passed to its `createIMU()` method

+Implementation:
+- we will define a single header file where we define the abstract base class and specific imu classes.
+Ideally we want to be able to specific imu class definitions to their respective headers.
+This minimizes recompilation.
+We will define the all class methods in a separate .cpp file.
+- to facilitate integration testing without depending on hardware, we add mock imu class.
+This mock class is returned when passed *model_type* string is not matched in `createIMU()`.
+- we then take a TDD approach.
+We write tests to imu base class imu, and then tweak the specific imu driver implementation until all tests pass.